jstephenj14/T-Test-Algorithm-Automation/README.md

 ![](https://s11.postimg.org/nv187sk8j/T_Test_Flow_Chart.png)

-During the manual iterations, adjustments are made to try and equalize the ranges of Tes and Control.
+During the manual iterations, adjustments are made to try and equalize the ranges of Test and Control.
 Under severe constraints, the equalization of the means is given priority.
 Also, instead of dropping the maximum outlier to reduce the mean of one group, the minimum outlier from the other group may also be dropped to raise the other group's mean.
 This is rarer, so I will restrict further discussion to removal of maximum outliers.

 I have reservations with the statistical background of this process.
 I can't quite put it into words yet, but setting up the null to prove it right doesn't sit well with me.
 The right path, in my eyes, would be to set up the null hypothesis to be that the means were _dissimilar_, and then go about disproving it.